Remi-Gau/bids_workshop/README.md

 A brief introductory message should then be printed to the screen.

-Once you have done this, you can download the "images" of 2 bids app: be careful that they may take quite a bit of space on your hard drive, so make sure you have enough free space.
+Once you have done this, you can download the "images" of 2 bids app: be careful that they may take quite a bit of space on your hard drive (about 12 Go each), so make sure you have enough free space.

 - download the latest version of the [MRIQC](https://mriqc.readthedocs.io/en/latest/) docker image for quality